 Cash flow projections as from the sixth year are calculated using an expected constant growth rate (g), considering the consensus estimates among analysts for each business and country, based on the maturity of the industry and technology, and the degree of development of each country.
 Each indicator is compared to the forecasted long-term real and nominal GDP growth of each country and growth data from external sources, adjusted for any specific characteristics of the business.

 The perpetuity growth rates applied to the cash flow projections in 2016 and 2015 for the main CGUs are as follows:

+Perpetuity growth rate

+in local currency 2016 2015

-0.7%
+Spain 0.8% 0.7%

-5.0%
+Brazil 5.0% 5.0%

-n.a.
+United Kingdom 0.8% n.a.
 (1)

-1.0%
+Germany 1.0% 1.0%